makehaapis/HCB-Backend/README.md

 <h2>Build</h2>

 Go to root directory and give command npm install in terminal.

-To seed stations in your database give command: npm run seedStations
+To seed stations in your database give command:
+npm run seedStations

-To seed journeys in your database give command: npm run seedJourneys
+To seed journeys in your database give command:
+npm run seedJourneys

-After seeding the database you can start the app with command: npm start
+After seeding the database you can start the app with command:
+npm start

 Now app is running in http://localhost:3003/

 If you want me to provide you the .env file please contact me via email: haapasaari.markoj@gmail.com

+<h2>You can find my ASP.NET MVC app for Solitas dev academy pre-assignment made in spring 2023 from here: https://github.com/makehaapis/Helsinki-City-Bike-App<h2>